evoldoers/biomake/README.md

     bar2baz x.bar > x.baz
     test.baz is up to date

-The syntax in the makespec above is designed to be similar to what is already used in makefiles.
+The syntax in the makeprog above is designed to be similar to what is already used in makefiles.
 You can bypass this and use Prolog variables.
 The following form is functionally equivalent: